hodge47/mxskinnamer/README.md

 ## How to Use

 **You will need Python installed on your machine to use this*
+### Prep
+You will need *at least* one diffuse map (You can use as many diffuse maps as you want).
+This is the map that your graphics are on.
+This map can be named whatever you want it to be but it cannot have 'N[n]orm' or 'S[s]pec' in it.
+Optionally you can also use normal and specular maps.
+These need to have 'N[n]orm' and 'S[s]pec' in the name, respectively.
 ### Install Python
 1. Go to (https://www.python.org/downloads/) and download the latest release of Python
 2. Follow the installer instructions for your operating system